 Marking sheets are confidential.
-Adjudicators can give their own feedback at their own discretion after the debate and you can contact Concern for an overview of where marks were won and lost.
+Adjudicators can give their own feedback at their own discretion after the debate.
+We recommend to contact Concern for an overview of where marks were won and lost.
 Any queries or complaints regarding the result must be made to Concern.

 Concern will assign the adjudicators.
-We aim to provide three adjudicators for each debate but occasionally a debate will have to go ahead with two adjudicators where it proves impossible to find three people, or where there is a last minute cancellation.
+We aim to provide two adjudicators for each debate but occasionally a debate will have to go ahead with one adjudicator where it proves impossible to find two people, or where there is a last minute cancellation.
 We will provide five adjudicators for the national final.